Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Computational Experiments

-Constraints (\ref{constr:driver_start}), (\ref{constr:driver_end}), (\ref{constr:enter_leave}) and (\ref{constr:no_repeat}) are flow restrictions which ensure that the variables~$x_{ij}$ of value~$1$ define a simple path starting at the driver's current location and ending at the driver's destination.
-No cycles are formed as otherwise Constraint (\ref{constr:set_time}) would make arrival times go to infinity.
-Constraint~(\ref{constr:n_pass}) fixes the number of passengers in the trip at $m$.
-In Constraint~(\ref{constr:min_surplus}), the value~$M$ is a sufficiently large constant, specifically the largest bid of all passengers can be used.
-This constraint limits the variable~$s_{min}$, which is maximized in the objective, to the minimum surplus of a served passenger.
-Constraint~(\ref{constr:pickup_deliver}) guarantees that passenger is picked up if and only if they are dropped off.
+We start by explaining Constraints~(\ref{constr:driver_start}) to~(\ref{constr:fixed_cost}).
+Constraints (\ref{constr:driver_start}), (\ref{constr:driver_end}) and (\ref{constr:enter_leave}) are flow constraints which ensure that the variables~$x_{ij}$ of value~$1$ define a simple path starting at the driver's current location and ending at the driver's destination.
+No cycles are formed as otherwise, Constraint (\ref{constr:set_time}) would make arrival times go to infinity.
+Constraint~(\ref{constr:pickup_deliver}) guarantees that passengers are picked up if and only if they are dropped off.
 Constraint~(\ref{constr:set_time}) sets the arrival times at each node and bounds them by the driver's maximum arrival time.
-Time Constraints~(\ref{constr:precedence_and_max_time}) ensure that passengers are picked up before being dropped off and that maximum travel times are respected, while Constraint~(\ref{constr:max_pickup}) enforces maximum pick-up times.
+Time Constraints~(\ref{constr:precedence_and_max_time}) ensure that passengers are picked up before being dropped off, and that maximum travel times are respected, while Constraint~(\ref{constr:max_pickup}) enforces maximum pick-up times.
 Capacity Constraints~(\ref{constr:capacity}) set the number of passengers in the vehicle at each node and ensure that the maximum capacity is respected.
+Constraint~(\ref{constr:fixed_cost}) is the condition that $\sum_{i \in A^*} r_i \geq \mathrm{\emph{cost}}(A^*)$, where~$\mathrm{\emph{cost}}(A)$ is defined as the detour cost, which is the total cost of the route minus the direct distance to the driver's destination.
+We can generally use any other definition of cost that can be formulated as a linear expression.
+This constraint and the non-negativity of~$s_i$ ensure that all solutions of the model are feasible trips.
 The quadratic Constraints~(\ref{constr:set_time}) and~(\ref{constr:capacity}) may be linearized respectively as $B_i + t_{ij} - M(1 -x_{ij}) \leq B_j$ and~$Q_i + q_j - M(1 -x_{ij}) \leq Q_j$ where~$M$ is a sufficiently large constant.

-Constraint~(\ref{constr:fixed_cost}) is the condition that $\sum_{i \in A^*} c_i \geq \cost(A^*)$, where~$\cost(A)$ is defined as the detour cost, which is total cost of the route minus the direct distance to the driver's destination.
-These models a ridesharing scenario as is used in our experiments, but ridesourcing can also be modeled by defining~$\cost(A)$ simply as the total cost of the route.
-We can generally use any other definition of cost that can be formulated as a linear expression.
-This constraint and the non-negativity of $s_i$ ensure that all solutions of the model are feasible trips.
-Finally, Constraints~(\ref{constr:domain1}),~(\ref{constr:domain2}) and~(\ref{constr:domain3}) are the domain constraints.